Yukon (solitaire)

-Yukon is a type of patience or solitaire card game using a single deck of playing cards like Klondike, but there is no deck or stock, and manipulation of the tableau works differently.
+Yukon is a type of solitaire card game using a single deck of playing cards like Klondike, but there is no deck or stock, and manipulation of the tableau works differently.

-This is a screenshot of the solitaire game Yukon layout.

-The initial layout of the game of Yukon.

-The legal move in Yukon: any face up card is available for play (as indicated by the darkened card) and is moved along with the cards on top of it.
+A legal move in Yukon: any face up card is available for play (as indicated by the darkened card) and is moved along with the cards on top of it.

 Rules

 Yukon has the following adjustments to the game-play of standard Klondike solitaire: